MazeWave/Vanilla-Raytraced/README.md

 </p>

 Vanilla Raytraced adds PBR resources to Minecraft.
-It provides reflections, roughness, emissive light to your world with the same original look of Minecraft, but in better.
+It provides reflections, roughness, emissive light to your world while maintaining the vanilla look of Minecraft.

 **This resource pack only works on NVIDIA RTX cards.**
 This version of the pack is still in early developpement.
 You can deal with bugs while playing the game.

 ## Compatible addons

-**Modules must imperatively be placed on top of Vanilla Raytraced**
+**Addons must imperatively be placed on top of Vanilla Raytraced**

 |                                                                                         Icon                                                                                  |                                                      Addon                                                      |          Author          |
 |:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|:---------------------------------------------------------------------------------------------------------------:|:------------------------:|